headspace Family

 Why headspace Family

-Our conversation offerings in headspace Family are based on the peer-to-peer method.
 This means that you will meet so-called peer volunteers with their own lived experiences that are actively used in the conversations.
 It is a well-documented method that has been shown to create a positive effect.
 At headspace Family, we see that the vast majority of the relatives of a young person feel respected in the conversations and that they receive concrete suggestions for action.

 We also find that the vast majority feel less alone when speaking with a peer volunteer.